getpelican/pelican/docs/settings.rst

 `OUTPUT_SOURCES` (``False``)                                            Set to True if you want to copy the articles and pages in their
                                                                         original format (e.g. Markdown or ReStructeredText) to the specified OUTPUT_PATH.
+`OUTPUT_SOURCES_EXTENSION` (``.text``)                                  Controls the extension that will be used by the SourcesGenerator.
+                                                                        Defaults to .text.
+If the first character is not a `.` the dot character will be prepended to the extension.
 `RELATIVE_URLS` (``True``)                                              Defines whether Pelican should use document-relative URLs or
                                                                         not.
 If set to ``False``, Pelican will use the SITEURL setting to construct absolute URLs.